bcaton85/date-picker-to-utc/README.md

 ## Datetime Picker To UTC

-A simple app for getting the ISO string for UTC times using a datetime picker.
+A time saver for getting utc strings based on your current timezone.

 [Live site is here](https://5e764b35e488e4000a04d5bc--practical-boyd-014d45.netlify.com/)